johnking2010/learning_RubyOnRails/rails_guides/notes.md

 @article = Article.new(params.require(:article).permit(:title, :text))
 ```

-THis is often factored out into its own method so it can be reused by multiple actions in the same controller, for example `create` and `update`.Above and beyond mass assignment issues, the method is often made `private` to make sure it *can't* be called outside its intended context.
+This is often factored out into its own method so it can be reused by multiple actions in the same controller, for example `create` and `update`.Above and beyond mass assignment issues, the method is often made `private` to make sure it *can't* be called outside its intended context.
 Here is the result:

 ```
 def create